mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 (and so on)
 ```

-The final tag in our tour is the `yesno` tag.
+The final filter in our tour is the `yesno` filter.
 `yesno` is good for converting `True|False|None`
 into a meaningful text message.
 Imagine we're making an application